-The TL-WDR3600 N600 Wireless Dual Band Gigabit Router provides up to 300Mbps (2.4GHz) + 300Mbps (5GHz) wireless connection with other 802.11n wireless clients.
+The TL-WR1043ND 300Mbps Wireless N Gigabit Router provides up to 300Mbps wireless connection with other 802.11n wireless clients.
 The incredible speed makes it ideal for handling multiple data streams at the same time, which ensures your network stable and smooth.
-The performance of this 802.11n wireless Router will give you the unexpected networking experience at speed much faster than 802.11g.
+The performance of this 802.11n wireless router will give you the unexpected networking experience at speed 650% faster than 802.11g.
 It is also compatible with all IEEE 802.11g and IEEE 802.11b products.